senzing-garage/senzinggo/README.md

 #### Starting REST Server in Admin Mode

 To enable additional functionality in the Senzing REST API Server and Entity Search App the REST Server needs to be started in admin mode.
-The additional functionality includes making config changes via the REST Server and loading data from the Entity Search App.
+The additional functionality includes making configuration changes via the REST Server and loading data from the Entity Search App.
 To start the REST server in admin mode:

 ```./SenzingGo.py --apiAdmin```